avrock123/ttjpg/README.txt

                        format, 8 bits per component).
 Note that this will be released automatically when the ttjpg::RGBImage runs out of scope.

+         If the decoding fails a DecodeError exception is thrown.

        bool readImageInfo(InputStream *pIn,RGBImage *pRGB);